divyadharsha19/GPS_tollbased_systemsimulation_python/README.md

-# GPS Toll-Based System Simulation using Python
-Your code and README file look good for posting on GitHub.
-The README file is comprehensive, covering all essential aspects such as project overview, features, dependencies, installation instructions, usage guidelines, contributors, where to get help, and license information.
-Here's the README file you can use confidently:

 ---

 # GPS Toll-Based System Simulation using Python

 ## Overview

-This project implements a simulation of a GPS-based toll system using Python.
-It models vehicle movements, defines toll zones, calculates distances traveled within toll zones, computes toll charges based on the distance traveled or zones passed, and simulates the payment process.
-The simulation provides visualizations and data outputs illustrating vehicle interactions with toll zones and the overall functionality of such a system.
+The Python code simulates a scenario involving vehicles moving between random start and end points in a simulated city environment (modeled Coimbatore, India).
+The simulation incorporates GPS-based tracking of vehicle movements, dynamic toll calculation based on predefined toll areas, and interactive visualization of vehicle paths and toll zones using Folium and Matplotlib libraries.

 ## Table of Contents